 The Story

-Fassia Estate is a historic estate located in the hills near Gubbio, in Umbria.
-The estate dates back to the 16th century and was owned by several noble families of the time, including the Ruspoli Princes, as well as prominent industrial families of the 20th century, such as the Borletti-Cosulich family, from whom the current owners descend.
+Tenuta di Fassia is a historic estate located in the hills near Gubbio, in Umbria.
+The estate dates back to the 16th century and has been owned by many noble families of the time, including the Ruspoli Princes, as well as important industrial families of the twentieth century, among them the Borletti-Cosulich family, from whom the current owners are descended.

-It was under Prince Ruspoli that the villa and its gardens took their current form.
-In 1937, he commissioned the architect Nello Baroni to adapt the main villa and its annexed buildings, including a chapel, a guesthouse, the stable, and several stone agricultural outbuildings.
+It was under Prince Ruspoli that the Villa and its gardens took their current form.
+In 1937, he commissioned architect Nello Baroni to renovate the main villa and the surrounding buildings, including a chapel, a guesthouse, the stables, and several stone farm outbuildings.

-The gardens were designed by the renowned Italian landscape architect, Pietro Porcinai, known for his innovative and modern approach to designing some of the most beautiful gardens and parks in Italy and Europe.
-The project for the Villa Fassia park envisioned long perspective views through the two entrances of the villa, with ancient cypress trees on one side and the garden’s contours and the avenue of holm oaks leading to the entrance gate on the other.
-It’s a harmonious and elegant landscape that complements the villa’s architecture, with the water lily pond and various paths bordered by boxwood hedges.
-It’s a park that provides a sense of tranquility and serenity, offering guests and visitors the opportunity to explore and appreciate the beauty of the early 20th-century Italian garden.
+The gardens were designed by the renowned Italian landscape architect Pietro Porcinai, known for his innovative and modern approach to the design of some of the most beautiful gardens and parks in Italy and Europe.
+The design for the park at Villa Fassia featured long perspective views through the two entrances of the villa — the centuries-old cypress trees on one side, and the contours of the garden and the holm oak avenue leading to the entrance gate on the other.
+A harmonious and elegant landscape that blends with the architecture of the villa, complete with a water lily pond and various pathways lined with boxwood hedges.
+A park that instils a sense of calm and serenity, offering guests and visitors the opportunity to explore and appreciate the beauty of an early twentieth-century Italian-style garden.

-The property has been carefully restored, maintained, and expanded over the years, with a strong focus on preserving its historical character and architectural features.
-In the 1960s, three lakes were created to supply water to the fields and all the farmhouses within the estate.
+The property has been carefully restored, maintained, and expanded over the years, with particular attention paid to preserving its historic character and architectural features.
+In the 1960s, three lakes were created to bring water to the fields and to all the farmhouses within the estate.

-Today, these three lakes serve as a place for leisure and relaxation, offering the opportunity to linger in the tranquil and peaceful atmosphere of the estate, amidst woods and winding country roads that extend for over 9 kilometers within the property.
-They provide a chance to appreciate nature and recognize the importance of conserving the local ecosystem.
+Today these three lakes serve as places for leisure and relaxation — an opportunity to linger in the tranquil and restful atmosphere of the estate, among woodlands and country lanes stretching for more than 9 km within the property, to enjoy nature and appreciate the importance of preserving the local ecosystem.

-Throughout the 20th century, Villa Fassia hosted some of the key figures in Italy’s history, invited by the then-owners, Senator Borletti and Nella Cosulich.
-Among the notable guests, we can recall Enrico Mattei, born in the nearby Acqualagna, renowned for its truffles, Arturo Toscanini, and his niece Emanuela Castelbarco, the De Sabata family, the Argentine President Arturo Frondizi during his visit to Gubbio in 1960, and Don Carlo Gnocchi, who was beatified and awarded the Grand Gold Medal of Memory by the City of Milan, celebrating the marriage between Elena Mancini Griffoli and Carlo Felice Musini in 1955.
-Thanks to its natural beauty and historical charm, this property is now a privileged venue for events and celebrations.
-Over the years, it has hosted prominent weddings, including those of some of Europe’s most important royal families.
+Villa Fassia hosted, throughout the twentieth century, several protagonists of Italian history, invited by the owners of the time, Senator Borletti and Nella Cosulich.
+Among the notable guests were Enrico Mattei — born in nearby Acqualagna, famous for its truffles — Arturo Toscanini and his granddaughter Emanuela Castelbarco, the De Sabata family, the then Argentine President Arturo Frondizi during his visit to Gubbio in 1960, and Don Carlo Gnocchi — beatified and awarded the Grand Gold Medal of Honour by the City of Milan — who officiated the wedding between Elena Mancini Griffoli and Carlo Felice Musini in 1955.
+Thanks to its natural beauty and historic charm, the property is today a sought-after venue for events and celebrations.
+Over the years it has hosted prestigious weddings, including those of some of Europe’s most important royal families.

 Rooms